punch-mission/paper-variable-point-spread-functions/README.md

 The resulting figure is `figures/mode.png`

 #### 2. PUNCH data
+TODO: The data used for this still needs to be uploaded.

 #### 3. DASH data
 First run `scripts/correct_dash.py`.
 Then to generate figures run `notebooks/dash.ipynb`.